5.11.1 – Procedure – Tuition and Fees

 2. Students denied enrollment to the college due to program size limitations or closure shall receive a refund of this fee.

 Subpart B: Credit for Prior Learning Assessment Fee.
-Lake Superior College charges a fee for assessment of learning that is attained outside the sponsorship of legally authorized and accredited higher education institutions, leading to awarding of credit for a comparable competency in accordance with MnSCU Board Policy 3.35 and MnSCU System Procedure 3.35.1.
-(See LSC policy 3.35 and procedure 3.35.1.)
+LSC charges a fee for assessment of learning that is attained outside the sponsorship of legally authorized and accredited higher education institutions, leading to awarding of credit for a comparable competency in accordance with Minnesota State Board Policy 3.35 and System Procedure 3.35.1.
+(See LSC Policy 3.35 and Procedure 3.35.1.)

 - A fee is charged for such services as: examinations, performance or product evaluation, reviews of experiential portfolios and nonacademic credentials, and entering the credits awarded into the transcript.